ProvidenceGeeks/website-api-events/README.md

 # website-api-events

+## Overview
-Backend RESTful API for consuming event data from
+Backend RESTful API for managing event data to be consumed by clients, like the website-frontend.
+Built with Java and Spring Boot.

+## Project Setup

+## Development

+## Release Management